Battle of Shanghai: Combat around Luodian (September 11–30)

 Chinese defense was stubborn even in the face of overwhelming firepower.
 During the night, Chinese soldiers mined the roads connecting the coastal towns to Luodian and engaged in night combat to cut off Japanese advance troops.
 At daybreak, the Chinese would garrison the foremost defensive lines with comparatively few troops in order to reduce casualties resulting from intense Japanese bombardments.
 The Chinese would then emerge from rear positions to engage the enemy when the Japanese land offensive started after naval and artillery strikes had ceased.

-The 44th infantry regiment of the Japanese 11th division had been in a stand-off with the 1st battalion of the 65th regiment of the Chinese 11th division at the "white house" since Luodian was occupied.
+The 44th Infantry Regiment of the Japanese 11th Division had been in a stand-off with the 1st Battalion of the 65th Regiment of the Chinese 11th Division at the "white house" since Luodian was occupied.
 On September 19, engineers dug a tunnel towards the "white house".
-On September 23, the 44th infantry regiment utilized the tunnel to plant explosives on the walls and stormed the fortification through the gaps in the walls.
+On September 23, the 44th Infantry Regiment utilized the tunnel to plant explosives on the walls and stormed the fortification through the gaps in the walls.
 The defenders were forced to retreat after suffering more than 50% casualties and the position was occupied.
-Despite the loss of the "white house", Lin Yindong (林映東), the commander of the 1st battalion, was awarded the A-2 grade for the "Medal of the Armed Forces" and promoted to lieutenant colonel and regimental attaché of the 66th regiment for holding onto the "white house" for nearly a month against a numerically-superior foe.
+Despite the loss of the "white house", Lin Yindong (林映東), the commander of the 1st Battalion, was awarded the A-2 grade for the "Medal of the Armed Forces" and promoted to lieutenant colonel and regimental attaché of the 66th Regiment for holding onto the "white house" for nearly a month against a numerically-superior foe.

 Despite their numerical superiority, the defense of Luodian would prove impossible for the Chinese.
 The Japanese superiority of firepower forced the Chinese into a passive position, from which they could not mount counter-attacks until the Japanese were practically on top of them.
 Because of this, the decision was made to defend the entire town to the death, a tactic which greatly accelerated the attrition rate within the Chinese ranks.
-The casualty rate of General Chen Cheng's army group was more than fifty percent, with more than 15,000 losses.
-Units of Xue Yue's 19th army group also took part in combat southwest of Luodian and suffered heavy losses.
-The 59th and 90th divisions of the 4th corps suffered seventy to eighty percent casualties in just five days.
-The training brigade of the 66th corps suffered 3,003 casualties after several days of fighting.
+The casualty rate of General Chen Cheng's group army was more than fifty percent, with more than 15,000 losses.
+Units of Xue Yue's 19th Group Army also took part in combat southwest of Luodian and suffered heavy losses.
+The 59th and 90th Divisions of the 4th Army suffered seventy to eighty percent casualties in just five days.
+The Training Brigade of the 66th Army suffered 3,003 casualties after several days of fighting.
 By the end of September, the Chinese had been almost bled dry and were forced to give up Luodian.